ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

         action: Reject
   ```

-  The `acmeProvider` must be set appropriately for your certificate-management needs; by default, it is set to allow $AESproductName$ to manage certificates for you.
+  The `acmeProvider` must be set appropriately for your certificate-management needs; by default, it is set to allow Emissary to manage certificates for you.
 Or, you could set `acmeProvider.authority` to `none` if you want to manage certificates by hand.

   An example using the default `acmeProvider`, ACME with Let's Encrypt: